feynmantf/unsplit-keyboard/README.md

 (documentation in progress)

 ## design logic
-i wanted a keyboard that was both 65% and had extra function keys. i also wanted an oled panel and rotary encoder. and, as an added bonus, i *love* seeing diodes on a keyboard. therefore, all of these features have been included
+i wanted a keyboard that was both 65% and had extra function keys. i also wanted an oled panel and rotary encoder. and, as an added bonus, i love seeing through hole components on a keyboard. therefore, all of these features have been included

 ## sample images
 **in progress !!**